adam-cowley/neo4j-vscode/README.md

 * Manage Neo4j connections in the Neo4j Sidebar
 * Run Cypher statements in read or write transactions
 * Highlight individual Cypher statements in your code and run with
-* Supercharge your Cypher with code snippets
+* Supercharge your development with code snippets for
+  * Cypher
+  * Node.js, JavaScript & TypeScript

 ## Roadmap